 Nalley Martin House

 After Nalley’s death in 1945, the home was purchased by J.H.
 Martin.
-The Martin family lived in the home for many years; however, after the death of Mrs. Martin, the home was given to Brenau College to be used as the President’s residence.
-The home was eventually sold to the Norton family, who moved into the home in 1986 and remained there until converting the home into their business headquarters for The Norton Agency in 1990.
+The Martin family lived in the home for many years; however, after the death of Mrs. Martin, the home was given to Brenau University to be used as the President’s residence.
+The home was eventually sold to the Norton family, who moved into the home in 1986.
+The Nortons remained there until converting the home into their business headquarters for The Norton Agency in 1990.

-(Modern photographs of Green Street homes taken in 2022 by City of Gainesville Convention and Visitors Bureau Intern Emma King.
+(Modern photographs of Green Street homes taken in 2022 by the Gainesville Convention and Visitors Bureau Intern Emma King.
 Historic photographs and information gathered from our friends at The Gainesville Times, The Norton Agency, the Historical Society of Hall County, the National Register of Historic Places, and the Digital Library of Georgia.)